dfederspiel/rapid-dev/README.md

 `npm install -g gulp-cli`

 Run `npm install` in the root of this app using your CLI of choice.
-(If you're using the recommended VS Code, Ctrl + ~ will open terminal for you.)
+(If you're using VS Code, `Ctrl + ~` will open aa terminal for you.)

-Once that's finished, run `npm start` to build the code and host it locally:
+Once that's finished, run `npm start` to start the dev environment

 There are several tasks defined in gulpfile.babel.js - they can be run via command line